valist-io/valist-docs/core-concepts/products-via-software-license-nfts/README.md

 {% endhint %}

 {% hint style="info" %}
-You can visit the GitHub repo [here](https://github.com/valist-io/valist-contracts).
+You can visit the relevant GitHub repo [here](https://github.com/valist-io/valist-contracts).
 {% endhint %}

 After creating a License, you can gate your software with it!
 Click next to learn how 👇